lwjohnst86/nefa-code/doc/manuscript.md

 participants in the high, 269 in the middle, and
 86
 in the low beta-cell function groups.
-The trajectories of these groups are shown in Supplemental Figure S  4.
+The trajectories of these groups are shown in ESM Fig.  4.
 These groups were used as the beta-cell function response variables in the PLS-DA analysis, which was used to confirm the results of the GEE modeling, but in a multivariate environment (all NEFA in a single model).
 The PLS-DA results show a very poor discriminatory ability of the